 Cities of Splendor

 This is actually 4 separate expansions that can be added to the base game.
 Each one makes a different change.
 Some simply change up the way nobles score by swapping them out entirely or adding to them.

 The two biggest changes are the Orient expansion and the Stronghold expansion.
-Orient adds 2 cards to each row which grant bonuses when bought, and Stronghold allows players to easily reserve cards and the potential to buy more than one card on a turn.
+Orient adds 2 cards to each row which grants bonuses when bought, and Stronghold allows players to easily reserve cards and the potential to buy more than one card on a turn.

-These expansions definitely change up gameplay so if you find Splendor getting a little stale, this will definitely inject some much-needed life into your game.
+These expansions definitely change up the gameplay so if you find Splendor getting a little stale, this will definitely inject some much-needed life into your game.

 - THIS IS AN EXPANSION TO THE SPLENDOR BOARD GAME: You will need a...

 - STRATEGY GAME: Compete to build Renaissance Europe’s most...

 - FOUR THRILLING NEW WAYS TO EXPERIENCE THE GAME: Cities of...